 - Is your baby getting enough time to connect with you before bedtimes, especially if you work during the day?

-- Are they getting enough daylight exposure during the day?
+- Are they getting enough daylight exposure during the day for their natural sleep patterns to remind them when t-it’s time to doze off?

-- Do you have a consistent bedtime routine for your baby to help settle them to sleep?
+- Do you have a consistent and good bedtime routine for your baby to help settle them to sleep?

 - Have you welcome a new baby to your family?